 - Purchase a maternity discount plan, which could save significant amounts on your medical costs.

 - Save money in an HSA or FSA to use for medical costs related to your pregnancy and childbirth.

 - Purchase short-term disability insurance to replace your income.

 - Purchase hospital indemnity insurance to cover extra hospital bills

 If you wait until you are pregnant, you may not be able to enroll in some coverages in time to cover your pregnancy and delivery.
 Short-term disability, for example, may have waiting periods.

 The ACA covers pre-existing conditions like pregnancy.
 As long as you enrolled in a health insurance plan that offered good benefits for pregnancy during the open enrollment period, you will benefit from coverage under that plan.

 If you miss the open enrollment period with your employer, you may not be able to switch your health insurance policy when you find out you are pregnant.
 Pregnancy is not a qualifying life event in most states.
 However, there are exceptions.
 For example, New York lists pregnancy as a qualifying life event.
 Being pregnant may not qualify you for a special enrollment period, but having a baby does.
 Learn more about qualifying life events.

-Although there is no one supplemental maternity insurance policy to cover all your needs, with a little research and planning it is possible to use a combination of supplemental insurance policies to maximize your medical coverage and provide you with extra income if you take time off work during pregnancy and following childbirth.
+Although no one supplemental maternity insurance policy can cover all your needs, with a little research and planning, you may find a combination of policies that will maximize your coverage.
+This combination may provide you with extra income if you take time off work during pregnancy and following childbirth.
 This patchwork of maternity health insurance hacks can form part of a valuable strategy to help see women and their families through the financial challenges of maternity leave.